hyb-oyqq/FRAISEMOE-Addons-Installer-NEXT/FAQ-en.md

 ⚠️ **Special Notice:**

-> **NEKOPARA Vol. 0 & NEKOPARA Extra are not supported for patch installation ❗**
+> **1. NEKOPARA Vol. 0 & NEKOPARA Extra are not supported for patch installation ❗**

-> **Patches will not be installed for games you do not own ❗**
+> **2. Patches will not be installed for games you do not own ❗**

-> **This tool is only for patch installation and does not install games ❗ It is limited to Windows systems ❗**
+> **3. This tool is only for patch installation and does not install games ❗ It is limited to Windows systems ❗**

-> **The tool requires administrator privileges to run ❗
+> **4. The tool requires administrator privileges to run ❗
 > Reason: To prevent users from running the game while using this tool, which can affect the installation process, the tool checks and closes any running game processes before proceeding ❗**

+> **5. Before using this tool, you need to understand the basic knowledge of patch installation:**
+>
+> **5-1.
+Why is it necessary to install patches?
+What content is included in the patches?**
+>
+> **5-2.
+Based on the information provided in the documentation, consider why these errors occur or why the installation fails?**
+>
+> **5-3.
+After successfully installing the patch, how do you troubleshoot related settings to confirm if the installation was successful?**
+>
+> **_If you are completely unfamiliar with the above knowledge, please refrain from using this tool or refer to tutorial videos.
+If you have already downloaded this tool, it is recommended to move it to the recycle bin and delete it._**

 ---